FCV Dender EH: Post–top division history

 The club was relegated from the Second Division in the 2011–12 season after finishing second bottom.

 In the 2015–16 season, Dender qualified for the newly formed Belgian third tier named Belgian First Amateur Division.
 In the 2020–21 season, the division was renamed Belgian National Division 1 but the season was cancelled after one game due to the COVID-19 pandemic in Belgium.

 They won promotion back to the second tier, now renamed the Challenger Pro League, in the 2021–22 season.
 The promotion was not without controversy.
 On the penultimate game of the promotion play-offs against RFC Liège on 22 May 2022, Dender lost 1–0 which saw them move into second place and Liège move to first place.
 The following day, it was announced that Liège would receive a three-point deduction and a €1000 fine after failing to field enough U21 players in their 3–0 win against Dender back in March 2022.
 As a result, Dender were awarded a 5–0 win and moved back to the top of the table.
 Liège released a statement to say that they would be appealing the decision.
 However, the points deduction would turn out to be irrelevant.
 This is because Liège lost on the final game of the season against Knokke, while Dender won 1–0 against Dessel Sport.

-Return to top flight
+Return to top flight and relegation

 Dender won promotion back to the Belgian Pro League in the 2023–24 season.
 They finished second in the Challenger Pro League to secure their promotion.
 This meant it would be the first time that the club had played in the top flight since 2009.
 Before the start of the season, the club was dealt with the blow of the departure of manager Timmy Simons who left to join fellow top tier side Westerlo.
 Vincent Euvrard, then manager of Zulte Waregem, was appointed manager of the club.
 The club would stay up in their first season back in the top flight, finishing 12th.
 The next season, Euvrard would leave to join fellow pro league club Standard Liège.
-Hayk Milkon, assistant manager of Club Brugge, would become their manager in their second consecutive season in the top flight.
+Hayk Milkon, assistant manager of Club Brugge, was brought in as his replacement.
+On 25 February 2026, Milkon was dismissed with the club in last place and on a four-game losing streak.
+He was replaced by Yannick Ferrera on 26 February 2026.
+The club finished last place in the regular season and later last place in the relegation play-offs.
+However, due to the expansion of the league from 16 to 18 clubs at the start of the 2026-27 season, they qualified for the promotion/relegation play-offs against Lommel SK.
+They lost the first leg 2-3, and drew the second leg 0-0, confirming their relegation to the 2026-27 Challenger Pro League.